soup-bowl/hot-this-week/README.md

 * API kindly hands over the info (or gives us a whack of the handbag if we have no API key).
 * We sneakily scrape the last.fm website for the artist pictures 🤫 (better solutions welcome).
 * We do some arts and crafts wizardary 🪄 to formulate a collage picture.
-* Lastly, the app phones up Mastodon 📞, asks how their turtle is hanging 🐢, and posts the info and picture.
+* Lastly, the app phones up Mastodon/Bluesky 📞, asks how their turtle is hanging 🐢, and posts the info and picture.

 ⭐ Collage is made using the power of Python using [Pillow][p-pillow] for image manipulation, [Mastodon][p-mstdn] and [urllib3][p-urllib3] for API communication, and [lxml][p-lxml] for scraping the internet.